HariSekhon/DevOps-Bash-tools/README.md

 - `ini_grep_section.sh` - prints the named section from a given .ini file to stdout
 - `queue_*.sh` - simple fast atomic durable local files based queuing using safe independent filesystem semantics:
   - `queue_add.sh` - creates an atomic queue file at the given location with the given data
-  - `queue_process.sh` - atomically returns the next queued item
+  - `queue_process.sh` - returns the next queued item after atomically moving it to processing state
   - `queue_requeue.sh` - requeues the given item for reprocessing
   - `queue_recover.sh` - scans for stale queue processing items more than N minutes old and requeues them for reprocessing (for cases where a queue reader script has died without completion)
 - `wordcount.sh` - counts and ranks words by their frequency in file(s) or stdin